cmatKhan/callingcards/README.md

 }
 ```
 input file looks like

+__NOTE__: There is a caveat here.
+Currently, the path to the tf barcode map
+must be the absolute path.
 ```
 sample,fastq_1,fastq_2,barcodes
 test1,PhiX_S1_R1_001.fastq.gz,PhiX_S1_R2_001.fastq.gz,demult_barcodes.tsv
 ```
 where barcodes.tsv looks like

+__MAKE SURE__ the tsv is actually a tsv.
+It is a good idea to read it into
+R/python and parse it with read_tsv to make sure it comes out in two rows.
+Checking this at input is a TODO that I haven't yet incorporated.
 ```
 > cat demult_barcodes.tsv
 MIG2    TCAGTCCCGTTGG